emanuelvalerio/emanuelvalerio/README.md

 # Hi, I'm Emanuel Valério Pereira! 👋

-I hold a Bachelor's degree in Computer Engineering from and currently I am Master's student in Electrical and Computer Engineering at the Federal University of Ceará (UFC), Brazil.
+I hold a Bachelor’s degree in Computer Engineering from the Federal University of Ceará (UFC) in 2024, graduating with the highest honors (Summa Cum Laude), with a specialization in Telecommunica- tions.
+He is currently pursuing a Master’s degree in the Graduate Program in Electrical and Computer Engineering (PPGEEC) at UFC, where he is focused on investigating resource allocation for future mobile communication systems.
+During his undergraduate studies, he was a scholarship recipient of the Tutorial Education Program (PET) in Computer Engineering.
+Additionally, he holds a technical qualification in Computer Networks.
 My research focuses on **Wireless Communication**, particularly in **Resource Allocation for Next-Generation Mobile Networks**.

 💻 I love solving problems in:
 - 📡 **Wireless Communication**: Exploring resource allocation and other future mobile technologies.